UMAprotocol/UMIPs/UMIPs/umip-106.md

 ```
 1. Query CHAIN/ETH Price from Uniswap using 15-minute TWAP.
-2. Query the ETH/USD Price as per UMIP-6 from the Block number in step 1a
+2. Query the ETH/USD Price as per UMIP-6 from for the timestamp requested.
 3. Multiply the result from step 1 by the ETH/USD price from step 2 and round to 6 decimals to get the CHAIN/USD price.
 4. (for USD/CHAIN) Take the inverse of the result of step 3 (1/ CHAIN/USD), before rounding, to get the USD/CHAIN price.
 Then, round to 6 decimals.
 ```